-CLADE I MPXV (HCID) EXPOSURE RISK DESCRIPTION Direct exposure of broken EXAMPLE SCENARIOS Healthcare setting PUBLIC HEALTH ADVICE Active monitoring of contacts for HIGH Unprotected direct contact or high-risk environmental contact. skin or mucous membranes to mpox case, their bodily fluids or potentially infectious material (including clothing or bedding) without wearing appropriate PPE.
-Penetrating sharp injury (including cleaning or laboratory staff).
-Bodily fluid in contact with eyes, nose, or mouth.
+CLADE I MPXV (HCID) EXPOSURE RISK DESCRIPTION EXAMPLE SCENARIOS PUBLIC HEALTH ADVICE HIGH Unprotected direct contact or high-risk environmental contact.
+Direct exposure of broken skin or mucous membranes to an HCID (clade I) mpox case, their body fluids or potentially infectious material (including clothing or bedding) without wearing appropriate PPE.
+This includes: • inhalation of droplets or dust from cleaning contaminated rooms; • mucosal exposure to splashes; • penetrating sharps injury from contaminated device or through contaminated gloves (including and not exclusive to cleaning or laboratory staff); and • people who have shared a residence (shared kitchen and/or bathroom and/or living space) either on a permanent or part time basis with a person who has been diagnosed with mpox and who have spent at least one Healthcare setting Bodily fluid in contact with eyes, nose, or mouth.
 Penetrating sharps injury from used needle.
 Person in room during aerosol-generating procedure without appropriate respiratory PPE.
 Changing a patient's bedding or cleaning a contaminated room without appropriate PPE.
+Non-healthcare setting Sexual or intimate contact with or without a condom.
+Higher risk household contacts who have had close skin to skin contact, for example frequent touching or cuddling, or who have shared bedding, providing care, clothing or towels with the case. emails - provide monitoring form (see Appendix A) and instructions for contacting healthcare facility as required (i.e. GP/OOH Service/Emergency Department).
+If symptoms develop - immediately self-isolate, leave work, seek medical review, and abstain from all sexual contact.
+Also, should wear a well-fitted standard surgical mask whenever in a shared space with others, including household members.
+Practice proper hand hygiene and respiratory etiquette.

-Non-healthcare setting signs/symptoms - provide monitoring form (see Appendix A ) and instructions for contacting healthcare facility as required (i.e. GP/OOH maximum of 14 days) post exposure.
-The most current vaccine guidance can be found here.
+night in the residence during the period when the case was infectious. maximum of 14 days) post exposure.
+The most current vaccine guidance can be found here . was mecuous.
 Avoid sexual or intimate contact and other activities involving skin to skin contact for 21 days from last exposure.
 Avoid contact with immunocompromised people, pregnant women, and children aged under 5 years where possible for 21 days from last exposure.
 Consider exclusion from work on case-by-case basis following a risk assessment for 21 days, if work involves contact with immunocompromised people, pregnant women, or children under 5 years (not limited to H&CWs).
 Risk assessment may consider redeployment if feasible.
 Alert any H&CWs that provide medical care of the potential exposure risk.
 Risk assess whether contacts who are children require exclusion from school.

-Avoid attendance to specified high-risk settings like congregate settings, where possible:

-If this is unavoidable, consider wearing a surgical mask in these settings, and allow single room occupancy/office with dedicated bathroom; or
+Avoid attendance to specified high-risk settings like congregate settings, where possible: If this is unavoidable, consider wearing a surgical mask in these settings, and allow single room occupancy/office with dedicated bathroom; or